Iceland ain’t cheap.

 It has a small hut with a sink you can use for cooking and toilets.
 The shower is $5.

-The best campsites in Iceland that we found on the West Coast:
+The best campsites that we found while driving in Iceland on the West Coast:

 - Mosskogar– An Iceland campsite just outside of Rekyavik.
 There was wifi but only in the office.
 The shower is actually really nice and offers a massive head and fresh and super hot sulfur water BUT it’s outside… Just a tad bit nippy when you get out!
 There’s a greenhouse that has small cooking facilities.
 The owners are total gems.
 This was our first and probably our favorite campsite in Iceland!